Parent: Gender and gender mix

 A child has at least one biological father and at least one biological mother, but not every family is a traditional nuclear family.
 There are many variants, such as adoption, shared parenting, stepfamilies, and LGBT parenting, over which there has been controversy.

-The social science literature rejects the notion that there is an optimal gender mix of parents or that children and adolescents with same-sex parents suffer any developmental disadvantages compared with those with two opposite-sex parents.
-The professionals and the major associations now agree there is a well-established and accepted consensus in the field that there is no optimal gender combination of parents.
-The family studies literature indicates that it is family processes (such as the quality of parenting and relationships within the family) that contribute to determining children's well-being and "outcomes", rather than family structures, per se, such as the number, gender, sexuality and co-habitation status of parents.
+As of 2011, social science literature mostly rejects the notion that there is an optimal gender mix of parents or that children and adolescents with same-sex parents suffer any developmental disadvantages compared with those with two opposite-sex parents.
+The professionals and the major associations agreed in 2009 there is a well-established and accepted consensus in the field that there is no optimal gender combination of parents.
+The family studies literature indicated in 2011 that it is family processes (such as the quality of parenting and relationships within the family) that contribute to determining children's well-being and "outcomes", rather than family structures, per se, such as the number, gender, sexuality and co-habitation status of parents.

 Genetics

 Parent–offspring conflict

-An offspring who hates their father is called a misopater, one that hates their mother is a misomater, while a parent that hates their offspring is a misopedist.
+An offspring who hates their father is called a misopater; one who hates their mother is a misomater; and a parent who hates their offspring is a misopedist.
 Parent–offspring conflict describes the evolutionary conflict arising from differences in optimal fitness of parents and their offspring.
-While parents tend to maximize the number of offspring, the offspring can increase their fitness by getting a greater share of parental investment often by competing with their siblings.
+While parents tend to maximise the number of offspring, offspring can increase their fitness by obtaining a greater share of parental investment, often by competing with their siblings.
 The theory was proposed by Robert Trivers in 1974 and extends the more general selfish gene theory and has been used to explain many observed biological phenomena.
-For example, in some bird species, although parents often lay two eggs and attempt to raise two or more young, the strongest fledgling takes a greater share of the food brought by parents and will often kill the weaker sibling, an act known as siblicide.
+For example, in some bird species.
+However, parents often lay two eggs and attempt to raise two or more young; the strongest fledgling takes a greater share of the food brought by parents and will often kill the weaker sibling, an act known as siblicide.